Robin of Sherwood: Overview

+Michael Praed as Robin

 Michael Praed played Robin of Loxley in the first two series.
-His 'Merry Men' consisted of Will Scarlet (Ray Winstone), Little John (Clive Mantle), Friar Tuck (Phil Rose), Much (Peter Llewellyn Williams), the Saracen Nasir (Mark Ryan) and Lady Marian (Judi Trott).
+His fellow outlaws consisted of Will Scarlet (Ray Winstone), Little John (Clive Mantle), Friar Tuck (Phil Rose), Much (Peter Llewellyn Williams), the Saracen Nasir (Mark Ryan) and Lady Marian (Judi Trott).
 He is also assisted by Herne the Hunter (John Abineri).
 As in the legend, Robin is opposed by the Sheriff of Nottingham (Nickolas Grace) and Guy of Gisburne (Robert Addie), as well as the Sheriff's brother Abbot Hugo (Philip Jackson) (representing all the greedy abbots in the legends).

-In the opening story, Robin Hood and the Sorcerer, Robin and his half-brother Much fall foul of the Sheriff's henchman, Sir Guy of Gisburne and are imprisoned in Nottingham Castle.
-They manage to escape, and gather a team of fellow rebels to fight back against the Sheriff's authority.
+In the opening story, Robin Hood and the Sorcerer, Robin and Much fall foul of the Sheriff's henchman, Sir Guy of Gisburne, after Much takes Robin's bow and kills one of the King's deer, and are imprisoned in Nottingham Castle.
+After they manage to escape, Robin is declared a "wolfshead", an outlaw, by the authorities.
+Robin retreats to the woods, where he is encountered by the human vessel of the forest god Herne the Hunter, and gathers a band of fellow outlaws and rebels to fight back against the Sheriff's authority.

+Jason Connery as Robin

-At the end of the second series, Robin of Loxley is killed, and Robert of Huntingdon (played by Jason Connery) replaces him as Robin Hood.
+At the end of the second series, Robin of Loxley is killed.
+Robert of Huntingdon (played by Jason Connery) replaces him as the new Robin Hood.
 The third series had the same episode count as the first two combined, so each incarnation of Robin featured in the same number of episodes.

 At the conclusion of Series Three, Goldcrest was forced to pull out of the venture, due to a downturn in the fortunes of their film arm.
 Goldcrest had been responsible for critical and commercial hits such as Chariots of Fire (1981) and Gandhi (1982) earlier in the 1980s, but had hit a lean period with such films as Revolution (1985) and Absolute Beginners (1986).
 The series was expensive to produce; HTV could not afford to finance it alone, and so Robin of Sherwood came to an unexpected end.
 Goldcrest invested £1,289,000 in the first six episodes, £1,944,000 in the next seven and £4,035,000 in the next twelve.
 Despite the huge popularity of the series, Goldcrest's financial difficulties due to its cinematic investments, prevented further production.

 During the course of the third series, the new Robin discovers that he is the half-brother of his nemesis Guy of Gisburne (an idea suggested to Carpenter by the fact that both actors had blond hair).
-Carpenter planned to have Guy eventually discover that his greatest enemy was also his half-brother.
+Carpenter had planned to have Guy discover this.
 This particular story arc was never resolved, as the show's intended fourth (and final) series was never made.
-The fourth season would have also featured the return of Baron de Belleme.
+Series 4 would have also featured the return of Baron de Belleme.
 The sudden cancellation also broke off Robin and Marion's intended marriage and left Marion at Halstead Abbey as a novice.
 Carpenter later said that, if he had known the third season would be last, he would have married Robin and Marion.